bastiencarreres/snsim/docs/simmath.md

 $$
 \sigma_{skynoise}^2  *= 4\pi\sigma_{PSF}^2
 $$
-If you use limiting magnitude at 5σ, skynoise is computed as :
+If you use limiting magnitude at 5σ, sky-noise is computed as :

 $$